-Program Type: Formula Grants
+- Program Type:

-Also Known As: Grants to States for Education of Children with Disabilities, Part B, Sec.
+Grants to States for Education of Children with Disabilities, Part B, Sec.
 611

-The Grants to States program provides formula grants to assist the 50 states, the District of Columbia, Puerto Rico, the Secretary of the Interior, Outlying Areas, and the Freely Associated States in meeting the excess costs of providing special education and related services to children with disabilities.
-In order to be eligible for funding, states must serve all children with disabilities between the ages of 3 through 21, except that they are not required to serve children aged 3 through 5 or 18 through 21 years if services are inconsistent with state law or practice or the order of any court.
+The Grants to States program provides formula grants to assist the 50 states, the District of Columbia, Puerto Rico, the Department of the Interior, Outlying Areas, and the Freely Associated States in meeting the excess costs of providing special education and related services to children with disabilities.
+In order to be eligible for funding, states must serve all children with disabilities between the ages of 3 through 21, except that they are not required to serve children aged 3 through 5 or 18 through 21 years if services are inconsistent with State law or practice or the order of any court.
 A state that does not provide a free appropriate public education (FAPE) to children with disabilities aged 3 through 5 cannot receive base payment funds attributable to this age group or any funds under the Preschool Grants program.

 Most of the federal funds provided to states must be passed on to LEAs.
 However, a portion of the funds may be used for state-level activities.
 Any funds not set aside by the state must be passed through to LEAs.
-These sub-state allocations are made in a fashion similar to that used to allocate funds among states when the amount available for allocation to states increases.
+These sub-state allocations are made in a fashion similar to that used to allocate funds among states when the amount available for allocation to States increases.

-The Individuals with Disabilities Education Act (IDEA) also requires each state to maintain its level of state financial support for special education and related services from one year to the next.
+The IDEA also requires each state to maintain its level of state financial support for special education and related services from one year to the next.
 The IDEA also contains a local “maintenance of effort” requirement.
-Under this requirement, each LEA must maintain its total expenditures, including state and local contributions, on special education from one year to the next.
+Under this requirement, each LEA must maintain its total expenditures, including State and local contributions, on special education from one year to the next.

 Funds under this program are combined with state and local funds to provide FAPE to children with disabilities.
 Permitted expenditures include the salaries of special education teachers and costs associated with related services personnel, such as speech therapists and psychologists.
 States may use funds reserved for other state-level activities for a variety of specified activities, including: